|

 aspects of our PLL designs.
 Our design kits do not include any

-internal schematics and our licensing agreement does not permit
+internal schematics and our license agreement does not permit

 reverse engineering of our PLL designs.